cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 java -jar cimtool-cli.jar -pd .\MyProject -p .\MyProject\Profiles\MyProfile.owl -x .\my-custom-transform.xsl -oe json -o .\output
 ```

 The CLI applies `my-custom-transform.xsl` to `MyProfile.owl` using the schema and settings from `--project-dir`.
-The `--output-ext` value determines the output filename — in this case `MyProfile.json` is written to `.\output`.
+The `--output-ext` value determines the output filename.
+In this case, `MyProfile.json` is written to `.\output`.
 Custom XSLT transforms have access to the same profile model and schema data as any built-in builder.

 ---